Skip to content Skip to sidebar Skip to footer

 Pope John Paul II: In 1982, Pope John Paul II visited Montserrat Abbey and venerated the statue of the Black Madonna.

-Saint Ignatius of Loyola: In 1522, Saint Ignatius of Loyola spent time at Montserrat Abbey, which played a significant role in his spiritual conversion.
+Saint Ignatius of Loyola: In 1522, Saint Ignatius of Loyola spent three days at Montserrat Abbey, which played a significant role in his spiritual conversion.

 Salvador Dalí: The famous surrealist artist Salvador Dalí was baptized at Montserrat Abbey in 1904.